You care for your community.

 • 8 monthly sessions (August–April, with December off)

-• 1 skill + 1 book per session
+• 1 book per session with guided discussion

 💵 Cost: $150/year (scholarships available)